TobiasPSP/doneland_sources/Components/Microcontroller/ESP/ESP32/Classic ESP32/ESP32 DevKitC V4/README.md

 # ESP32 DevKitC V4

-> Original DevKit From Espressif Providing Access To Almost All ESP32 Pins
+> Original DevKit From Espressif Providing Access To Almost All ESP32 Pins - For Experienced Users Only

 *ESP32-DevKitC V4* is a small-sized ESP32-based development board produced by the original *ESP32* manufacturer *Espressif*.
-This board is ideal for experimenting with all *ESP32 features* as most of the I/O pins are broken out to the pin headers on both sides for easy interfacing.
+This board is suitable for experimenting with all *ESP32 features* as most of the I/O pins are broken out to the pin headers on both sides for easy interfacing however it is not easy to use: you may have to manually *install drivers* on your computer to recognize it, and uploading new sketches is very inconvenient as two buttons need to be pressed *in the right way at the right time*.
+Its *form factor* makes it hard to use on standard breadboards.

+Unfortunately, this board has no built-in *user-controllable LED*, and *blink sketches* will not work.

+On the *pro* side, the board comes with a good voltage regulator, and once a sketch is successfully uploaded, it works reliably.
+Street prices for under EUR 2.00 make it a good value, albeit not necessarily for novice users.

 The breakout board is available with a wide variety of original *ESP32 modules*, including the popular *WROOM 32D* (with PCB antenna) and *WROOM 32U* (with IPX-connector to connect an external antenna).